abugher/os-deployment/README.md

 write a wrapper that just does that, and call that an image generation mechanism.
 Writing images to disks doesn't need scripting.

+mkbs should acquire a lock on the target device, and refuse to operate concurrently on the same target.